- Constitutional and sociopolitical framework

 Global Public Policy Institute

-It also differentiates between eight aspects for risks in cooperation projects: ‘dependence’ (on financial influence on academic systems); ‘(self-) censorship’; ‘instrumentalization’ (here in the sense of non-democracies using networks to legitimise their narratives and actions in liberal democracies); ‘repression’; ‘involuntary technology transfer and espionage’; ‘dual use’; ‘path dependence’ (which in this case refers to the challenge of withdrawing from long-established cooperation programmes); and ‘indiscriminate targeting’.
-The study summarises the current state of affairs concerning challenges facing international academic cooperation.
-It raises awareness by offering clearly stated assessments of existing risks and proposes 74 strategies and instruments to reflect on cooperation projects.
+It also differentiates between eight aspects for risks in cooperation projects: ‘dependence’ (on financial influence on academic systems); ‘(self-)censorship’; ‘instrumentalisation’ (here in the sense of non-democracies using networks to legitimise their narratives and actions in liberal democracies); ‘repression’; ‘involuntary technology transfer and espionage’; ‘dual- use’; ‘path dependence’ (which in this case refers to the challenge of withdrawing from long-established cooperation programmes); and ‘indiscriminate targeting’.
+The study summarises the current state of affairs concerning challenges facing international academic cooperations.
+It raises awareness by offering clearly stated assessments of existing risks and proposes 74 activities to support reflection on cooperation projects.

 Bibliography